VioletteK/mutual_network/README.md

 Same as above

 ### `Analysis_diffusion_spont` :
-Plot time of max as a function of the annulus, linear regression and annulus plotting.
+Plots time of max as a function of the annulus, linear regression and annulus plotting.

 ### `Analysis_gradient` :
 Same as simulation but without contour.

 ### `Analysis_nostim` and `Analysis_mouses` :
 Plot VM and MI in the same figure, and can also do the analysis on the annulus.

+### `Analysis_complete` :
+Takes the data of the four mices (3-4-5-6) and for each :
+- plots the mean VM in function of time
+- plots the VM and MI in the same figure
+- plots the norm of the gradients of the VM and MI
+- plots the mean value of the VM taken in each pixel, same for the MI, and the gradient norm When done, it computes the mean for all the data.
+Possibility to pu a threshold to filter the data (between 0.001 and 0.0006 advised)